denisgulev/aws-bootcamp-cruddur-2023/journal/week5.md

 1. Create a "ddb.py" file in the "lib" folder
 2. Create "list-users" script to retrieve users' ids from Cognito
-3. Create "update-cognito-users-ids" to update users' ids in the database
+3. Create "update-cognito-users-ids" to update users' ids in the database.
+(This is to be run after the "setup" script)
+4. When we start docker compose with local PostgreSQL and DynamoDB, we need to seed data in both the databases, ensuring the user_uuid's references in DynamoDB reflect the correct UUIDs from PostgreSQL database.